We Are Back!

 Hello!
 After a hiatus of a few years, AHTR is back!
 Several of the original co-founders have moved on to new ventures and Covid created some screen fatigue.
 But the break was good.
 We are reinvigorated and excited to introduce new content, share some exciting grants, and continue to add to many of the information areas on the AHTR site.
 We also welcome several new site editors.
 Mya Dosch and Rachel Miller join the AHTR team from California State University, Sacramento.
 Ellen Caldwell also joins us from California, but further south in Los Angeles.
 Sarah Parrish balances the west coast trio.
 She teaches at Plymouth State University in New Hampshire.
 Bios for all are below.

 We begin this new phase with the AHTR Weekly, which is published each Friday.
 We already have several posts lined up!
 As we have in the past, AHTR Weekly will hold open a number of posts for new submissions alongside programmed contributions from invited writers.
 We hope that this will allow AHTR Weekly to continue to serve the broadest number of peers, as well as to expand and elevate the discussions.
 The posts usually range between 700-1300 words, are fairly casual and “readable” in tone, and contain at least one image.
-If you would like to propose a post for fall 2016 or spring 2017, please get in touch at info@arthistoryTR.org (please cc rachel.miller@csus.edu; karen.shelby@gmail.com, dosch@csus.edu, and ellencaldwell@gmail.com) with a brief summary of content.
-The Weekly can be found here
+If you would like to propose a post for fall 2024 or spring 2025, please get in touch at info@arthistoryTR.org (please cc rachel.miller@csus.edu; karen.shelby@gmail.com, dosch@csus.edu, and ellencaldwell@gmail.com) with a brief summary of content.
+The Weekly can be found here.

 Dust off instagram and follow us! @A_H_T_R